thingsboard/thingsboard.github.io/docs/iot-gateway/install/building-from-source.md

 #### Source code

-You can clone source code of the project from official [github repo](https://github.com/thingsboard/thingsboard-gateway).
+You can clone source code of the project from the official [github repo](https://github.com/thingsboard/thingsboard-gateway).

 ```bash
 git clone git@github.com:thingsboard/thingsboard-gateway.git